Parameterized TDOA: TDOA estimation for mobile target localization in a time-division broadcast positioning system: Performance Analysis

-To summarize, the conditions for the theoretical MSE of instantaneous TDOA estimation to reach the CRLB are as follows \footnote{It is worth mentioning that our method can still achieve satisfactory performance without these conditions, as demonstrated by the simulation results in Section \textrm{V}.
-These conditions are specifically raised for simplifying the analysis.}:
+To summarize, the conditions for the theoretical MSE of TDOA estimation to reach the CRLB are listed as follows\footnote{It is worth mentioning that our method can still achieve satisfactory performance without these conditions, as demonstrated by the simulation results in Section \textrm{VI}.
+These conditions are specifically raised for simplifying the analysis.}: \begin{enumerate}[label=(\alph*)] \item $T_f \gg \left| i-j \right| T_s$, which indicates that the target's reception interval of signals from two anchors within the same frame is short enough compared to the duration of one frame. \item $\left[ \boldsymbol{F}_1 \right]_{i,j} \gg \left[ \boldsymbol{F}_2 \right]_{i,j}$, which is generally satisfied if $N_f$ is sufficiently large. \end{enumerate}